Skip to Main Content

 • Yield to pedestrians and observe all traffic lights and signs

-• Park in a designated location
+• Park in a designated scooter or bike parking location

 • Don’t block walkways, ADA pathways, or stairs